tlack/xxl/README.md

 ### MySQL Slow Query Watcher

-Use command-line MySQL to get process list, turn into table, find interesting slow queries:
+Here we use command-line MySQL to get process list, turn into table, find interesting slow queries.

+Note that the `0.`, `1.` etc is XXL's prompt in interactive mode.
+The number you see next to the prompt allows you to refer later to that line of input or the result XXL produced for it.
+Don't type this part in.

 ```
 0. 'slowtime is 2;